palantir/conjure-java/readme.md

 }
 ```

+## Dialogue Clients

+_This feature is experimental and subject to change._

+The `DialogueClientGenerator` class implements experimental support for [dialogue](https://github.com/palantir/dialogue)
+clients.
+See `DialogueClientGeneratorEteTest` for a usage example.

 ## Contributing

 For instructions on how to set up your local development environment, check out the [Contributing document](./CONTRIBUTING.md).